 The USSR and US also initiate the Strategic Arms Limitation Talks (SALT).

-1969 - In March Sakharov's wife Klavdia dies of cancer, leaving him with three children, aged 24, 19, and 11 years.
-Sakharov returns to the Lebedev Institute in May, where he begins to investigate problems connected with the theory of elementary particles, the theory of gravitation, and cosmology.
+1969 - In March, Sakharov's wife, Klavdia, dies of cancer.
+Sakharov returns to the Lebedev Institute in May and begins to investigate problems connected with the theory of elementary particles, the theory of gravitation, and cosmology.

-1973 - Sakharov's rising profile as a champion of human rights results in an increase in the pressure being applied against him and his wife by the Soviet regime through the official press.
+1973 - Sakharov's rising profile as a champion of human rights increases the pressure being placed on him and Yelena Bonner by the Soviet regime.
 In February 1973 the journal 'Literaturnaya Gazeta' prints the first official public criticism of Sakharov.

-"Far in the future, more than 50 years from now, I foresee a universal information system (UIS), which will give everyone access at any given moment to the contents of any book that has ever been published or any magazine or any fact," he writes.
+"Far in the future, more than 50 years from now, I foresee a universal information system (UIS), which will give everyone access at any given moment to the contents of any book that has ever been published or any magazine or any fact," he writes in an article published on 24 August.

 "The UIS will have individual miniature-computer terminals, central control points for the flood of information, and communication channels incorporating thousands of artificial communications from satellites, cables, and laser lines.
 Even the partial realisation of the UIS will profoundly affect every person, his leisure activities, and his intellectual and artistic development.
 Unlike television ... the UIS will give each person maximum freedom of choice and will require individual activity.
 But the true historic role of the UIS will be to break down the barriers to the exchange of information among countries and people."

-1975 - Sakharov is awarded the Nobel Peace Prize for his "fearless personal commitment in upholding the fundamental principles for peace between men", sparking an intensification of the official vilification campaign.
-Sakharov, who is the first Soviet citizen to receive the peace prize, is labelled "a Judas" and "laboratory rat of the West" by the Soviet authorities and prevented from travelling to Oslo to receive the award.
-His wife, Elena Bonner, accepts it on his behalf.
+1975 - Sakharov is awarded the Nobel Peace Prize for his "fearless personal commitment in upholding the fundamental principles for peace between men".
+He is the first Soviet citizen to receive the prize.

-The Nobel Committee's citation states that Sakharov "is a powerful inspiration for all true work for peace."
+The Nobel Committee calls Sakharov "a powerful inspiration for all true work for peace".

 "Uncompromisingly and with unflagging strength Sakharov has fought against the abuse of power and all forms of violation of human dignity, and he has fought no less courageously for the idea of government based on the rule of law," the Committee says.

-"In struggling to protect human rights we must, I am convinced, first and foremost act as protectors of the innocent victims of regimes installed in various countries, without demanding the destruction or total condemnation of these regimes," the prepared text says.
+"In struggling to protect human rights we must, I am convinced, first and foremost act as protectors of the innocent victims of regimes installed in various countries, without demanding the destruction or total condemnation of these regimes," the lecture says.

 "We need reform, not revolution.
 We need a pliant, pluralist, tolerant community, which selectively and tentatively can bring about a free, undogmatic use of the experiences of all social systems.
 What is détente?
 What is rapprochement?
 We are concerned not with words, but with a willingness to create a better and more friendly society, a better world order."

-1980 - On 22 January he is detained, stripped of all his official Soviet awards, and exiled to Gorky (now called Nizhni Novgorod), 400 km east of Moscow.
-He will remain in exile for almost seven years, though he is never charged, tried, or convicted of any crime.
+1979 - Soviet forces invade Afghanistan in late December.
+Sakharov publicly denounces the invasion.
+Within days he is detained, stripped of all his official Soviet awards, and exiled to Gorky (now called Nizhni Novgorod), 400 km east of Moscow.
+He remains in exile for almost seven years, though he is never charged, tried, or convicted of any crime.

-However, while isolated from friends and colleagues he is still able to communicate with the outside world via his wife, who ensures that his writings are published in the USSR and abroad.
+While isolated from friends and colleagues, Sakharov is still able to communicate with the outside world via Yelena Bonner, who ensures that the essays and articles he writes while in exile are published in the USSR and abroad.

-Sakharov also uses the time to write the first part of his 'Memoirs', though he is forced to rewrite it from memory when the KGB (Komitet Gosudarstvenoi Bezopasnosti - the Soviet secret police force) steals the manuscript.
+Sakharov also uses his time in exile to write the first part of his 'Memoirs', though he is forced to rewrite it from memory when the Soviet secret police steal the manuscript.

-1981 - Sakharov and his wife go on a hunger strike together to protest the refusal by the Soviet authorities to grant their daughter-in-law permission to travel to the US to join her husband, Bonner's son.
-Sakharov is forcibly hospitalised and denied any contact with his wife.
-His daughter-in-law is, however, allowed to join her husband.
+1981 - Sakharov and Bonner's daughter-in-law is drawn into events when Soviet authorities refuse to grant her permission to travel to the US to join her husband.
+Sakharov and Bonner go on a hunger strike in protest.
+Sakharov is forcibly hospitalised and denied any contact with Bonner.
+Their daughter-in-law is, however, eventually allowed to join her husband.

-1984 - His wife, Elena Bonner, is also exiled to Gorky.
+1984 - Yelena Bonner is prosecuted on charges of anti-Soviet slander and sent to join Sakharov in exile in Gorky.
 Bonner is suffering from a heart condition but is denied adequate medical treatment.
-Sakharov resorts to hunger strikes to force the authorities to allow her to travel to the West for treatment but is again forcibly hospitalised and denied further contact with Bonner.
+Sakharov resorts to hunger strikes to try to force the authorities to allow her to travel to the West for treatment.
+He is again forcibly hospitalised and denied contact with Bonner.

-Bonner is finally granted permission to travel to the US for heart surgery, although when she returns she is again placed in exile with her husband.
+Bonner is finally granted permission to travel to the US for heart surgery.
+When she returns she is again placed in exile with her husband.

-On 16 December Gorbachev invites Sakharov to return to Moscow and perform "patriotic work", ending his and Bonner's period of exile.
+1986 - On 16 December Gorbachev invites Sakharov to return to Moscow and perform "patriotic work".
+Sakharov and Bonner's period of exile has come to an end.

 1987 - In December Gorbachev and US President Ronald Reagan sign the Intermediate Range Nuclear Forces Treaty, which calls for the removal of many nuclear armed ballistic missiles deployed in Europe and the USSR and the destruction of all Soviet and US missiles with ranges of about 500 to 5500 km.

-1989 - Sakharov becomes critical of Gorbachev, insisting that the Perestroika reforms should go much further.
-In June, at the First Congress of People's Deputies, he appeals for a radical reformation of the Soviet system including the repeal of the clause in the constitution giving the Communist Party a monopoly on political power.
+Sakharov becomes critical of Gorbachev, insisting that the Perestroika reforms should go much further.
+In June he appeals for a radical reformation of the Soviet system including the repeal of the clause in the constitution giving the Communist Party a monopoly on political power.
+In December, Sakharov completes his personal draft of a new constitution for the Union of Soviet Republics of Europe and Asia.

 Sakharov dies of a heart attack in Moscow on 14 December.